DZakh/Custom-border-mixin/README.md

  	'translate': false
 ) !default;
 ```
-> **Note:** be sure you didn't forget anything, because it will not work not having all default properties.
+> **Note:**  be sure you haven't forgot anything, because it will not work not having all default properties.